awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 aws imagebuilder get-distribution-configuration --distribution-configuration-arn arn:aws:imagebuilder:us-west-2:123456789012:distribution-configuration/my-example-distribution-configuration
 ```

-## Get Image Details<a name="image-builder-cli-get-image-details"></a>
+## Get an Image<a name="image-builder-cli-get-image"></a>

-The following example shows how to get the details of an image by specifying its ARN\.
+To check the progress of your image, use the `get-image` operation\. `get-image` returns details about the image, metadata, current state, and output resources when they are available\.

 ```
-aws imagebuilder get-image --image-build-version-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-image/2019.12.02/1
+aws imagebuilder get-image --image-build-version-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-recipe/2019.12.03/1
 ```

 ## Get Image Pipeline Details<a name="image-builder-cli-get-image-pipeline-details"></a>